Shinjuku, Matsuki Bakery

 "Will do," agreed Kou.
 "I'm sorry."

 "No problem," said Takato.
-"But the teasing stops here, because I can finally fight back!"
+"But your teasing me about Jeri stops here, because I can finally fight back!"

 "Aw nuts," said Kou.
 "And that was so much fun too."